godotengine/godot-docs/getting_started/step_by_step/scripting_first_script.rst

 .. note::

     By default, the :ui:`Inspector` displays a node's properties in "Title Case", with capitalized words separated by a space.
-In GDScript code these properties are in "snake_case", which is lowercase with each word separated by an underscore.
+In GDScript code, these properties are in "snake_case", which is lowercase with each word separated by an underscore.

     You can hover over any property's name in the :ui:`Inspector` to see a description and